 2. Use Reviews

 Grow your customer base organically through credible word of mouth.
 One of the best ways to get positive word of mouth reviews is to claim your page on high profile review websites like Yelp or Google Reviews.
 When you get a positive review, take the time to acknowledge the post and thank your customer.
 You should also feature positive reviews on your website and social media channels.
-For example, the SmartBiz Loans website prominently features TrustPilot reviews from customers here.
 The internet is frequently the first step for consumers and word-of-mouth is one of the most powerful ways to grow a business.

 If you do get negative reviews, address them swiftly.
-This post from the SmartBiz Small Business Blog gives you easy steps to follow: How to Respond to Negative Reviews the Smart Way.
+This post from the SmartBiz Small Business Blog gives you easy steps to follow: How to Respond to Negative Reviews.

 3. Research Local Media